OSRIC

 J

-- Jackalwere - A malevolent beast who can assume human form
+- Jackalwere - Strange shapeshifting creatures that can assume jackal or human form

 - Juju Zombie - Undead created by evil necromancy, improved zombies with strong connection to Negative Material Plane